ahoereth/wordpress-kudos/readme.txt

 	kudos_count( $post_id, $text, $hover )
 	get_kudos_count( $post_id )

-For more information on those take a look into the settings.
+For more information on those take a look at the contextual help on your Settings -> Kudos screen.

 This plugin makes use of [Masukomi's Kudos](https://github.com/masukomi/kudos) implementation.
 If you like Kudos and the overall look of Svbtle take a look at [wp-svbtle](https://github.com/gravityonmars/wp-svbtle).